 About Adam

-As a journalist, Adam typically covers war and peace issues, drone warfare and technology, international relations, Middle Eastern/North African (MENA) affairs, human rights, and institutional racism, particularly police brutality.
-His work has appeared in Examiner, PolicyMic, Turnstyle News, San Francisco Bay View newspaper, Truthout, and The Nation magazine, where he used to be an intern.
+As a writer/journalist, Adam typically covers war and peace issues, Guantanamo, housing/gentrification, policing/incarceration, and Black/race issues.
+His work has appeared in teleSUR English, Al-Akbhar English, AlterNet, Truthout, The Nation magazine, where he used to be an intern, and several other publications.
+In addition, one of his articles is featured in the Truthout/Haymarket anthology Who Do You Serve?
+Who Do You Protect?: Police Violence and Resistance in the United States.
+Adam also spent two weeks in Guantanamo Bay, Cuba covering military commissions and related issues for Truthout.
 He’s given political commentary and analysis on radio stations, such as 99.5 FM WBAI in New York City, 94.1 FM in Berkeley, California, and 900 AM WURD in Philadelphia, Pennsylvania.

 rush rehm